rero/developer-resources/git-github/workflow.md

 # Git and GitHub workflow

 :warning: [github-cli][1] may help you in this workflow, especially to view or test PRs of other contributors.
-You're encouraged to discover it's possibilities.
+You're encouraged to discover its possibilities.

 ## Main branches

 The main RERO ILS `git` repository has two main branches:

-1. The `master` branch stays at the last official release tag.
+1. The `master` branch stays at the latest official release tag.
 1. The `staging` branch (default branch) contains the work being done during a sprint, between two releases.
 When the `staging` branch is ready for a release, the `staging` branch is pushed into `master`. \